KentenRoth/100DaysOfCode/README.md

 Finished off the weather app that was in the course I am doing.
 I have moved on to now learning express and how to get everything running outside of the terminal.
 I want to do more with the weather app and try some things out.
 I think I will start working on some sort of project that will be like the weather app with more features so I can practice making api calls and using promises.
 I also, might upload that to this github repo also.
 Not sure how I want to do it for sure.

 ---

+Day 15

+Today in the course was spent on using github and how to deploy things to Heroku.
+Wasn't a lot of hands on coding going on, but there was a lot of useful information.
+I have not used heroku before, so it was good to see how deploying the apps is done.
+The next thing in the course is learning how to test apps then it is on to MongoDB.
+I might take a few days to work on the weather app to add some more features.
+I want to get to MongoDB, but I don't want to rush what I am doing I want to make sure I'm retaining the information that is here.

+---